Can I really be sued if my website isn’t accessible?

 The legal terrain around web accessibility continues to evolve in the US almost as rapidly as the web itself.
 It’s a complicated, fraught topic, and its evolution sometimes leaves even those of us in the tech industry with more questions than answers.

-View outside of a courthouse
+The outside of a courthouse from a lower elevation

 Refresher on web accessibility